Mann mit Fernglas sitzt auf Brückengeländer, 2 Kinder stehen daneben

 • The first rescheduling agreement with Argentina leads to the founding of the Paris Club.

-The projects presented here are representative for export transactions realised during the past 70 years.
-The focus is on the particular eligibility for support in connection with coverage of the export transactions and financing operations taking into account the following key issues:
+The projects presented here are representative of the export transactions realized in the last 75 years.
+The focus here is on the special eligibility for support in securing export transactions and financing, taking into account the following core topics:

 DEVELOPING COUNTRIES